 Benefits of annual operating plans

-An annual operating plan has tangible benefits —- it shapes your organization's objectives and aligns everyone with the vision and strategy.
+An annual operating plan has tangible benefits—-it shapes your organization's objectives and aligns everyone with the vision and strategy.

 Ensures strategic alignment

 An AOP ensures strategic alignment by turning high-level business objectives into actionable goals for departments and individuals.
-It not only enables business leaders to shape job roles and department goals, but also helps employees understand their roles clearly — ensuring alignment with company priorities and allowing for cross-functional collaboration toward shared objectives.
+It not only enables business leaders to shape job roles and department goals, but also helps employees understand their roles clearly—-ensuring alignment with company priorities and allowing for cross-functional collaboration toward shared objectives.

 Enables resource allocation